3.1. Lists#

 Of course, the above became fairly verbose.

-We’ll learn more, generic Python operations for mutating lists, and for concisely manipulating collections of data, in subsequent chapters.
+We’ll learn more about concisely manipulating collections of data in subsequent chapters.

 So far we’ve only considered lists of numbers, but in fact list elements may refer to values of any type – and even of multiple types at once.